arskom/spyne/CONTRIBUTING.rst

 Pull requests
 -------------

-When submitting a pull request:
+When submitting a pull request, make sure:

-* Add and run tests.
+* Your commit messages are to-the-point and the actual patches are in line with the commit messages.
+Don't hesitate to push as many commits as possible.
+Git makes it very easy to split changes to relevant hunks once your work is done.
+  You can either use ```git gui``` or ```git add -i``` -- they're a joy to work with once you get the hang of all this DVCS story.
+* You have added tests for the feature you're adding or the bug you're fixing.
-* If needed, shortly describe the changes in ``CHANGELOG.rst``.
+* You also have added short description of the changes in ``CHANGELOG.rst`` if you think it's needed.
-* Create a pull request from your topic branch to ``master`` in upstream Spyne repo, unless the work you're doing is part of a bigger ongoing effort under the Spyne project.

-Do note that we keep the master branch on the upstream repository clean.
-So we never merge pull requests with failing tests.
+Do note that we keep the master branch on the upstream repository "clean" -- i.e. we never merge pull requests with failing tests.
 So make sure all old and new tests pass before submitting pull requests.

 Regular contributors may be invited to join as a core Spyne committer on GitHub.
 Even if this gives the core committers the power to commit directly